magz-dev/gym-project/README.md

 # MaX Fitness Centre

 This is a marketing website for MaX Fitness Centre.
-It has been designed to motivate and encourage new visitors to start their fitness journey and buy a membership.
+It has been designed to motivate and encourage potential members to start their fitness journey and pay for a membership.

 ![Screenshot 2022-06-02 20 39 05](https://user-images.githubusercontent.com/97630146/171735693-0c0b4c10-a3e4-4ba2-8ac5-1c18a0645504.png)

 ## User experience (UX)

-### First Time Visitor Goals:
+### First Time Visitor Goals

 a.
 As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the fitness centre offer.